-Come November and December, a familiar fight breaks out in media circles: Is there a “war on Christmas,” causing people to replace “Merry Christmas” with more neutral holiday greetings—and if there is, what does it mean?
+Come November and December, a familiar fight breaks out in media circles: Is there a "war on Christmas," causing people to replace "Merry Christmas" with more neutral holiday greetings—and if there is, what does it mean?
 This modern political debate got its fuel and its name from a book by John Gibson, which claims liberals have something against the holiday.
-On December 7, 2004, Bill O’Reilly hosted a segment about the book, and “Christmas Under Siege,” which was later picked up by other conservative commentators, continues to shape the annual holiday debate to this day.
+On Dec.
+7, 2004, Bill O'Reilly hosted a segment about the book and "Christmas Under Siege," later picked up by other conservative commentators, continues to shape the annual holiday debate.

 2005: Postmaster General formalizes Operation Santa Claus

-We’ve been writing letters addressed to the North Pole for nearly 200 years, but the question remains: What do we do with all the correspondence to St. Nick?
+We've been writing letters addressed to the North Pole for nearly 200 years, but the question remains: What do we do with all the correspondence to St. Nick?
 After years of destroying them or sending them to an office, people began responding to them with the permission of their local postmaster.
-This hodgepodge system lasted for nearly a century until 2005, when the Postmaster General announced Operation Santa Claus, which put guidelines into place about who could respond to letters and how they could go about doing so.
+This hodgepodge system lasted for nearly a century until 2005.
+The next year, the Postmaster General announced Operation Santa Claus, which put guidelines into place about who could respond to letters and how they could go about doing so.

 2006: 'The Holiday' hits theaters